keystonejs/keystone-classic/docs/guides/API-File-Image-Uploads.md

----
-title: API File and Image Uploads
+# API File and Image Uploads
----

 This guide gives code examples on how to set up an API for File and Image transfers to your KeystoneJS installation.
 It also shows how to